florent37/Carpaccio/README.md

 ##ParallaxViewController

-ParallaxViewController can add a paralax effect on ObservableScrollView childs
+ParallaxViewController can add a parallax effect on ObservableScrollView childs

 Usage :